-The Takeaways: Stay Focused on Tech, Home, and Travel
+The Takeaways: Stay Focused on Tech and Home Goods Sales

-This summer, shoppers are looking to equip their homes with new kitchen essentials, appliances, vacuums, and furniture.
-Meanwhile they’re also seeking deals on tech products that aren’t exclusively in the Apple family, like laptops from HP, Lenovo, and Acer.
-And even though the pandemic put a damper on travel for a while, many consumers are back to seeking deals on travel and camping gear.
+This fall, shoppers are looking to equip their homes with new kitchen essentials, appliances, vacuums, and furniture.
+Meanwhile they’re also seeking deals on tech products from a range of brands, including Apple, Dell, and LG. .

-That means, going forward, publishers should continue to create content around these industries, and advertisers should continue to offer deals on these products throughout the rest of the summer.
+That means, going forward, publishers should continue to create content around these industries, and advertisers should continue to offer deals on these products throughout the holiday season.
 You don’t just have to focus on using Amazon’s e-commerce platform, either.
 The data shows that shoppers are eager for anti-Prime promotions that they can redeem outside of Amazon or directly from retailers’ websites.

 So, while Prime Day may be over, Black Friday, Cyber Monday, and the whole 2022 holiday shopping season are on the horizon.
 And you can use these valuable insights to better understand what customers want and build ads that drive results.
 Also, check out our 2022 holiday advertiser data and top-performing creative strategies for more tips on how to optimize your seasonal campaigns.